map-ir/mapir-android-tracker/README.md

 - Complete and expressive documentation.
 - You can use both Java and Kotlin languages.

-## Example

-The example applications are the best way to see `MapirLiveTracker` in action.
-Simply clone and open app in Android Studio.

 ## Prerequisites

 Create an account in map.ir then create a project and get your API_KEY :